Tropical Storm Chris to bring rip currents to East Coast

-Tropical Storm Chris is set to turn into a hurricane Monday and is forecast to bring dangerous rip currents and high surf along the East Coast.
+Tropical Storm Chris is set to turn into a hurricane Monday or Tuesday and is forecast to bring dangerous rip currents and high surf along the East Coast.

 The storm -- which will become the second hurricane of the 2018 hurricane season -- is expected to move parallel to the East Coast shoreline over the next few days.